FrancescoDiMuro/dcv/README.md

 #### Table Integrity Checks
 If a Customer is deleted from the corresponding table, all the Jobs will have an id which is no longer referencing to any Customer, causing to have invalid data.
-To avoid this behaviour, an integrity check **ON DELTE CASCADE** has been added to the foreign key customer_id, so if a Customer is deleted, all the Job(s) referred to it will be deleted as well.
+To avoid this behaviour, an integrity check **ON DELETE CASCADE** has been added to the foreign key customer_id, so if a Customer is deleted, all the Job(s) referred to it will be deleted as well.

 ### Document Entity